 I decided to run one last test for this product title.
 I wanted to see whether a really short title would get more votes.

 Once again, I ran the test with 100 respondents and a general audience.
 I also changed the additional information to:

 “This is for an Amazon product TITLE only.
 It's not the full description of the product.
 Please explain why you prefer this option.
 Include the option number and what it is that you prefer with this option.
 Can you suggest ways to make it better?”

 Here’s the response I received:

 Once again, the longer title wins favor by over half of the respondents.
-The main reasons that people preferred this title are:
+The main reasons that people preferred this Amazon product title: